S.K.D.A.V. Government Polytechnic, Rourkela

 S.K.D.A.V.
-Government Polytechnic is a state-run co-education engineering college located in Basanti Colony of Rourkela.
+Government Polytechnic is a state-run co-education engineering college located in the Basanti Colony of Rourkela.
 The Institute was originally named S.K.D.A.V Government Polytechnic for Women.
 It was established in the year 1967 by Sushilavati Khosla with the help of D.A.V Trust.

-The Institute is affiliated to All India Council of Technical Education, New Delhi and State Council for Technical Education & Vocational Training recognized under state Government of Odisha.
+The Institute is affiliated with All India Council of Technical Education, New Delhi and State Council for Technical Education & Vocational Training recognized under state Government of Odisha.

 History

 S.K.D.A.V Government Polytechnic for Women was established in 1967 by Sushilavati Khosla, the wife of ex- Odisha governor Dr. Ajudhia Nath Khosla.
 She donated Rs one lakh in collaboration with D.A.V Trust.
 In 1974, administration and funding was assumed by the Government of Odisha.
 By 1990 the institute had a new campus located at Bansanti Colony.

 Initially the institution offered courses in Electronics and Telecommunication Engineering and Information Science.
 Subsequently, from 2001 to 2010 the institute added programs in Electrical Engineering, Information Technology and Civil Engineering.